cityofaustin/atd-vz-crash-mapping/README.md

     3)  `Approaches (With table attribute)` as `intersections`
 33) Open ArcGIS Pro, load these shapefiles, an update the AGOL resource which is used to provide a locator map linking symbols to crash IDs.
 34)

+## Useful directories bind-mounted to the Docker containers

 ## Useful commands

 * `vim Makefile;` Read common recipes